 Naturally, that’s led more people to turn to Redmond instead, and now inventory is shrinking there too and the cost of living in Redmond is getting higher.
 Read on as we offer a portrait of what the Redmond real estate market looks like today.

 Lower Inventory, Higher Cost of Living: Redmond’s Real Estate Market Today

-At the end of October 2020, only 145 residential properties were available for sale in Redmond compared to 363 a year earlier.
-That’s a 60% drop.
+At the end of July 2021, only 137 residential properties were available for sale in Redmond compared to 281 a year earlier.
+That’s more than a 50% drop.

-Of course, the cost of living in Redmond is still significantly less expensive than in Bend, where homes sold for a median of $557,000 in October of 2020.
+Of course, the cost of living in Redmond is still significantly less expensive than in Bend, where homes sold for a median of $675,000 the same month.
 But Redmond’s real estate certainly isn’t cheap.